infojunkie/blog/_posts/2021-08-15-zoom-recording-upload.md

 <!--more-->

-{% include image.html description="Labyrinth Online is a music school offering live classes for modal music, encompassing musical traditions of the Mediterranean and the Near East" url="/assets/labyrinth-online.png" width="100%" link="https://labyrinthonline.org" %}
+{% include image.html description="Labyrinth Online is a music school offering live online classes for modal music, encompassing musical traditions of the Mediterranean and the Near East." url="/assets/labyrinth-online.png" width="100%" link="https://labyrinthonline.org" %}

 Conceptually, the function couldn't be simpler: Receive a webhook call from Zoom that a meeting's recordings are available, and move all the video files therein to a specific AWS S3 bucket folder, with a specific filename pattern.
 But the proverbial devil lurked in the details, and I think the end result warrants a short description of the solution.